Kettelhut Chair | House of Finn Juhl

 FJ 5186

-The Kettelhut Chair with the textile Zero from Kvadrat / Sahco in the colour '0001'.
+The Kettelhut Chair upholstered with "Zero" from Kvadrat / Sahco in the color '0001'.
 The wooden frame consists of a combination of solid oak and walnut.

 In 2021, House of Finn Juhl was contacted by Mary Ellen Kettelhut, who wrote that she owned an original Finn Juhl watercolor drawing.
-The drawing of the SW 86 immediately captured the interest of House of Finn Juhl.
-Mary Ellen Kettelhut, former Vice President of Marketing at Baker Furniture, had received the watercolor as a gift from her employer.
+As the former Vice President of Marketing at Baker Furniture, she had received it as a gift from her employer.

-Hans Henrik Sørensen, co-founder of House of Finn Juhl, recounts:
+Hans Henrik Sørensen, co-founder of House of Finn Juhl, recalls how the drawing caught his attention:

-"Mary Ellen Kettelhut asked if we were interested in the watercolor, as she had retired from a long career in furniture, most recently with Herman Miller.
-After several pleasant conversations, she decided to keep the drawing, and I promised that if we put the chair into production, we would name it after her."
+"Mary Ellen Kettelhut asked if we were interested in the watercolor, as she had retired from a long career in the furniture industry, most recently with Herman Miller.
+However, after several pleasant conversations, she decided to keep it, and I promised that if we ever put the chair into production, we would name it after her."

-Mary Ellen Kettelhut also mentioned that several pieces of furniture had been in development at Baker Furniture but were never realized.
-With this newfound knowledge, it became clear that the chair, with its powerful yet unpretentious design, deserved to be brought into the present and showcased to the world.
+Mary Ellen Kettelhut also mentioned that several furniture designs had been developed at Baker Furniture but never realized.
+With this new knowledge, it became clear that the chair – with its powerful yet unassuming presence – deserved to be brought into production and presented to the world.

-The Kettelhut Chair photographed with the textile Cifrado from Kvadrat / Sahco in the colour '0231'.
+The Kettelhut Chair photographed with the textile Cifrado from Kvadrat / Sahco in the color '0231'.
 The wooden frame consists of a combination of solid oak and walnut.

 Detail of Kettelhut's distinctive wide armrest.

-The Kettelhut Chair photographed with the textile Cifrado from Kvadrat / Sahco in the colour '0231' (right) and Zero from Kvadrat / Sahco in the colour '0001' (left).
+The Kettelhut Chair photographed with the textile Cifrado from Kvadrat / Sahco in the color '0231'.
 The wooden frame consists of a combination of solid oak and walnut.